 Dear UFFC-S members,

-We are excited to announce the launch of our UFFC-S Virtual Lecturer Education Series.
-The series will be presented via Zoom on 7 December 2021, 1 February 2022, and 1 March 2022.
+We are excited to continue our UFFC-S Virtual Lecturer Education Series.
 Registration is free and will be limited to the first 300 registrants per event.
-For information on each of the talks in the series and to register for each talk, please see below.
+For more information and registration details, please see below.

 UFFC-S Education Committee

 12 July 2022 at 11 AM EDT (UTC -4:00)

 Musings in Biomedical Ultrasound: Advancing Cavitation-mediated Therapy, Image Guidance, and Monitoring

 Indian Institute of Technology Gandhinagar